openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/advanced-operations/lvm-resize.md

 persistentvolumeclaim/csi-lvmpv created
 ```

-OpenEBS LVM driver supports Online Volume expansion, which means that we can expand the volume even if volume is being used by the application and we also do not need to restart the application to use the expanded volume, the LVM Driver will take care of making the space availbale to it.
+OpenEBS LVM driver supports Online Volume expansion, which means that we can expand the volume even if volume is being used by the application and we also do not need to restart the application to use the expanded volume, the LVM Driver will take care of making the space available to it.

 :::note
 File system expansion does not happen until an application pod references the resized volume, so if no pods referencing the volume are running, file system expansion will not happen.
 :::

 Deploy the application using the PVC.
-Here is sample yaml for the application:
+Here is a sample yaml for the application:

 ```
 $ cat fio.yaml